-Assistance will be offered to applicants eligible for the preference based on date of placement or lottery number.
-If the waiting lists do not contain a sufficient number of eligible households, the Housing Authority may open the lists for persons eligible for this preference.
+Assistance will be offered to applicants eligible for the program based on date of placement or lottery number.
+If the Section 8 HCV waiting list does not contain a sufficient number of eligible households, the Housing Authority may accept referrals for persons eligible for this preference.
 Eligible persons include those who are transitioning from institutions, at serious risk of institutionalization, homeless or at risk of homelessness.